LucinoGarcia/Data-Analyst-Portfolio/README.md

-## Huberman Lab Podcast Transcript Extraction – Data Scraping
+## Other Dashboards and Data Visualizations
 ![collage of visuals](/vis/McD_Dashboard.png)
 [See more Data Visualizations](./Other-Visualizations.html)